 - Creole seasoning

-- Place regular bread in the oven for about 5 minutes or until its hard.
-Make sure its not browned
+- Place the bread on a baking tray and put the tray in the oven for about 5 minutes or until it’s hard.
+When the top is golden brown, it’s ready.

-- If you don’t have bread on hand and want to make panko, you can use melba toast or saltines or even biscotti.
+- If you don’t have bread on hand and want to make panko, you can use Melba toast, saltines, or even biscotti.

 What do you plan to make with these breadcrumbs?